 Gardner Williams and Allen Hazen first started their Experimentation in the early part of the 20th century.
 They began to record the friction loss through a pipe in numerous experimentations in their studies resulting in the development of an empirical formula we know today as the Hazen- Williams formula.
 The formula and a series of friction loss tables computed from the formula were published in 1903.

-The Hazen Williams formula has the advantage of being simple to calculate using a scientific calculator.
-In contrast, the Darcy Weisbach equation requires using the 'f' friction factor, which can only be calculated with several iterations as 'f' is on both sides of the equation.
-You can use a Moody diagram to find the value of 'f' however, this is time-consuming and almost certainly not the most inaccurate method.
+The Hazen-Williams formula has the advantage of being simple to calculate using a scientific calculator.
+In contrast, the Darcy Weisbach equation requires using the 'f' friction factor, which can only be calculated with several iterations as 'f' is on both sides.
+You can use a Moody diagram to find the value of 'f'; however, this is time-consuming and almost certainly not the most inaccurate method.

 The Hazen William formula can also be used for the calculation of water mist systems where the system pressure does not exceed 12 bar (low-pressure water mist systems) or the water velocity does not exceed 7.6 m/s, and the minimum pipe size is 20mm in the case of intermediate and high-pressure water mist systems.